Tmargo101/430-Project1/README.md

 Demo
 ----
-Demo version of the app is hosted on Heroku at [The following link](https://txm5483-430-project1.herokuapp.com)
+Demo version of the app is hosted on Heroku at [the following link](https://txm5483-430-project1.herokuapp.com).

 ---
 Created to satisfy all requirements for [IGME-430 Project 1](https://github.com/tonethar/IGME-430-Spring-2021/blob/main/projects/project-1.md).